DhruvGodambe/meme-factory-web3/README.md

 1. Hook calculates 15% fee from swap amount
 2. Hook takes fee from pool manager
 3. If fee is not in ETH, hook swaps fee token to ETH
-4. Hook splits fee: 14% to active FeeContract, 1% to founder
+4. Hook splits fee: 14% to active FeeContract, 0.25% to founder wallet 1, 0.75% to founder wallet 2
-5. If no FeeContract exists, entire 15% goes to founder
+5. If no FeeContract exists, vault portion (14%) is split proportionally: 3.5% to wallet 1, 10.5% to wallet 2 (total 15%: 3.75% + 11.25%)
 6. Hook emits `HookFee` event with fee details

 **State Variables**:
 - `FLAT_FEE`: 1500 (15% in basis points)
 - `VAULT_FEE_PORTION`: 1400 (14% to vault)
+- `FOUNDER_FEE_PORTION_1`: 25 (0.25% to founder wallet 1)
+- `FOUNDER_FEE_PORTION_2`: 75 (0.75% to founder wallet 2)
-- `FOUNDER_FEE_PORTION`: 100 (1% to founder)
+- `FOUNDER_FEE_PORTION`: 100 (1% total, kept for compatibility)
 - `activeFeeContract`: Mapping from RARITY token to active FeeContract
 - `feeContractToRarityToken`: Reverse mapping from FeeContract to RARITY token
+- `founderWallet1`: Address receiving 0.25% founder fees
-- `founderWallet`: Address receiving founder fees
+- `founderWallet2`: Address receiving 0.75% founder fees
+- `founderWallet`: Legacy address (kept for compatibility)
 - `hotWallet`: Authorized address for getter functions
 - `authorizedCallers`: Mapping of authorized addresses for getter access
 - `routerAddress`: Address of Uniswap V4 router